meck/TEIS_formal/doc/CASE_formal_verification.md

 ### FSM states

-Looking at the implementations of the state machine controlling the CPU we can see that it should always change state every cycle, this can be checked as
+Looking at the implementations of the state machine controlling the CPU we can see that it should always change state every cycle, this can be verified in the following manner:
-follows:

 ```{.vhdl}
   state_change_every_cycle : assert always reset_n ->
       next next_state /= prev(next_state) abort not reset_n;
 ```

-If we run verification tools:
+If we now run verification tools:

 ```{.bash}
 $ cd formal